Embeddings Explained: The Hidden Technology Powering Every AI App

 Text, Image, and Multimodal Embeddings

-Embeddings exist for every data modality: text embeddings (transformer encoders, used for search, RAG, and classification), image embeddings (CNNs and vision transformers mapping pixels to semantic vectors), and multimodal embeddings like CLIP (mapping text and images into a shared vector space so a text query can retrieve matching images).
+Embeddings exist for every data modality: text (transformer encoders, used for search, RAG, and classification), image (CNNs and vision transformers mapping pixels to semantic vectors), and multimodal embeddings like CLIP that map text and images into a shared vector space so a text query can retrieve matching images.

 Text Embeddings